 Anyone visiting Punta del Diablo will quickly notice the multitude of dogs.
 Both strays and owned dogs roam freely and they run in little packs.
 Like street gangs they love to stir it up with anything entering their turf – birds, other dogs, horses, motorbikes, and even cars.
 However, most stray dogs in Punta del Diablo love people.
 They quickly become best friends with any human being that is walking down the road, greeting them with wagging tails.

 During the off-season, the town nearly shuts down.
 Most restaurants, bars, hotels and hostels are all shuttered for the winter.
-The few places that remain open seldom have customers and those customers are surely locals.
+The few places that remain open seldom have customers and those patrons are surely locals.
 Everything but the ocean waves (and dogs) cease movement.
-For us, the abandoned town felt both eerie and peaceful.
+For us, the abandoned town felt totally peaceful.
 Punta del Diablo in the winter is truly a place to get away from it all.

-A few of the restaurants and a couple supermarkets open in the off-season, though often on alternate days of the week.
+A few of the restaurants and a couple supermarkets stay open in the off-season, though often on alternate days of the week.
 Prices for accommodations also plunge during the winter.
-Guests can easily find a beach-view apartment for half the price of what it costs in the summer.
+Guests can easily find a beach-view apartment in Punta del Diablo for half the price of what it costs in the summer.

 The weather can be a bit rainy in the off-season.
 Although most of the days during our two-week stay were filled with sunshine, we did have a few foul weather days.
-Check the Punta del Diablo, Uruguay weather forecast before your trip on Weather.com.
+Be sure to check the Punta del Diablo, Uruguay weather forecast before your trip.

 During our visit, we stayed in an amazing Airbnb Apartment.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.

 The free-standing, two-story beach cabin had a thatched roof and an upstairs balcony that offered views of the sea.
 The space was perfect for our stay!